datumbox/VernamVeil/README.md

 from vernamveil import VernamVeil

+# Step 1: Define a custom key stream function; remember to store this securely
 def fx(i: int, seed: bytes, bound: int | None) -> int:
     # Simple but cryptographically unsafe fx; see below for a more complex example
     b = seed[i % len(seed)]